CyberRAG: An Agentic RAG cyber attack classification and reporting tool: Introduction

 \section{Introduction}

-The cybersecurity landscape has advanced considerably, moving from manual, expert-driven processes to increasingly automated and intelligent systems.
+The cybersecurity landscape has advanced considerably, moving from manual expert-driven processes to increasingly automated and intelligent systems~\cite{mohamed2025}.
 However, the interpretation and response to cyber threats remains largely semi-automated and dependent on human expertise, particularly in large-scale enterprise environments.
 Intrusion Detection and Prevention Systems (IDS/IPS) continue to be foundational to network defense~\cite{LIAO2013}, but they generate massive volumes of alerts, often hundreds of thousands per hour, many of which require expert validation.
 Although machine learning-based detectors can reduce this burden, they often suffer from high false positive rates and limited interpretability~\cite{blefari2024}.

+Moreover, the output produced by current IDS/IPS is typically presented as raw log strings: highly informative, yet difficult to read and interpret.
+Logs are static artifacts that lack interactivity and do not provide the possibility for clarification or contextualization.
+As a result, when an alert is triggered, highly skilled analysts must manually investigate the underlying event, potentially diverting the attention of security teams from truly critical threats.

-In recent years, large language models (LLMs) have gained traction in cybersecurity due to their ability to interpret threat data and support analysts through natural language reasoning.
-A key advancement in this area is RAG, which enriches model input with relevant context retrieved from external data sources.
-This combination improves the quality and grounding of responses.
+A promising direction to address the aforementioned challenges lies in leveraging LLMs to support the analysis of logs and alerts, enhancing both the readability of results and the analyst’s ability to make informed decisions.
+In recent years, large language models (LLMs) have gained traction in cybersecurity due to their ability to interpret threat data and support analysts through natural language reasoning~\cite{llm_cybersecurity_sota2024}.
+A key advancement in this area is RAG~\cite{lewis2020retrieval}, which enriches model input with relevant context retrieved from external data sources.
+This combination improves the quality and grounding of responses~\cite{yamin2024applications}.
 Still, most RAG implementations retrieve context only once before generating output, lacking the ability to refine queries, reason iteratively, or dynamically adapt to complex situations.

 To push beyond these limitations, autonomous AI agents have emerged as a promising paradigm.
 These agents are designed to autonomously perform tasks such as continuous monitoring, anomaly detection, and threat mitigation, increasingly becoming a key component of modern security operations~\cite{deng2025ai,behera2025artificial}.
 When powered by LLMs, such agents can not only interpret security data but also coordinate tools, issue actions, and generate reports.
 However, many LLM-based agents still operate as black boxes, making decisions without exposing their rationale.